-Budgeted cost £691
+Budgeted cost £2269.54

 Activity Evidence that supports this approach EEF Rosenshine reviewing and recall embedding, flashbacks and revisiting.
-Challenge number(s) addressed Smaller/ individual classes in 6 classes Specific and direct teaching of children, higher level of teacher input.
-All Funding of an Attendance Officer and services of an external EWO to: Monitor attendance on a monthly basis Engage with parents and provide support to improve attendance where needed, taking account of any underlying reasons for poor Higher absence rates equate to lower academic achievement; if children are not at school they will not learn and they will fall behind.
+Challenge number(s) addressed Smaller/ individual classes in 5/6 classes Specific and direct teaching of children, higher level of teacher input.
+All Funding of an Attendance Officer and services of an EWO to: - Monitor attendance regularly - Engage with parents and provide support to improve attendance where needed, taking account of any underlying reasons for poor attendance.
+Higher absence rates equate to lower academic achievement; if children are not at school they will not learn and they will fall behind.
 There is a strong correlation between disadvantaged children and low attendance, and addressing this is critical to our approach.
+All

-All attendance.
-Liaise with SLT on outcomes.
-All disadvantaged pupils are given the opportunity to take part in whole class or school extra-curricular activities, includ- ing residential trips, with financial sup- port given where necessary.
+- Outside agencies and therapists.
+All disadvantaged pupils are given the opportunity to take part in whole class or school extra-curricular activities, including residential trips, with financial support given where necessary.
 Many disadvantaged children miss out on wider enriching experiences beyond their own homes and local environments.
 Ensuring that disadvantaged children experience a wide variety of experiences enriches their cultural capital and improves their self-esteem.
 All We ensure the involvement of all parents at events such as parents' evening and open days- individual telephone calls as required.
 Parental engagement in children's education has a positive impact on progress and attainment, encouraging parents to support learning at home and providing children with consistent messages between home and school.